hballington12/pbt/README.md

 - `-output_eulers` - outputs the euler angles used for orientation averaging to a file

-- `-fast` - prioritises speed over memory use.
+- `-speed` - prioritises speed over memory use.
 This flag is enabled by default.

 - `-memory` - prioritises memory use over speed.